Wuhu Anhui, China Travel Guide

 Specific mountain biking trails are limited.
 Zheshan Park's trails are generally more suitable for walking than aggressive mountain biking.

 Always check local conditions and weather forecasts before engaging in outdoor activities.
-Adhere to park rules and safety guidelines for your well-being.
+Adhere to park rules and safety recommendations for your well-being.

-Engage with Wuhu's the culture of the area through performances, festivals, and learning.
+Engage with Wuhu's the culture of the area through performances, festivals, plus gaining knowledge.

 This traditional Chinese opera form originates from Anhui Province.
 Performances may be infrequent.